 Mortgages can cause a lot of headaches, but for many people they are the only route to a new home.
 For a select few, though, buying a home outright with cash might be possible.
 Regardless, having cash on hand to close any deal is often a must.
 A down payment will be the most difficult to cover, as these are often around 20% of the home’s value.
 So if you’re gearing up to buy a house anytime soon, it’s a good idea to find out what kinds of cash reserves are required and how you’ll use them.
-Before you make any final decisions, be sure to discuss your financial situation with a trusted financial advisor.
+Before you make any final decisions, consider discussing your financial situation with a financial advisor.

 Covering a Down Payment

 Let’s say you’re taking the mortgage route to buying a home.
 The biggest and most important expense to worry about is your down payment.

 If you’re applying for a conventional mortgage ($647,200 or less in 2022), the general rule of thumb is to make a down payment of 20% of the purchase price.
 So for a $250,000 home, you’d need to make at least a $50,000 down payment.

 The down payment requirements are a little different if you’re applying for a different type of loan, such as a VA, USDA or FHA loan.
 With the first two, you might not need to put any money down at all.
 An FHA loan requires a down payment equal to 3.5% of the purchase price.
 This makes it a great choice for anyone short on cash.

 Generally, you’ll need to have your down payment in a separate savings or checking account.
 If a family member is giving the money to you as a gift, it’s a good idea to let it sit in your account for a couple of months.
 It’s also important to have detailed documentation showing where the money came from in case the lender asks for proof that the down payment is a gift.

 Closing costs refer to all of the expenses that are due by the time you sign the final mortgage paperwork.
 That includes elements like attorney’s fees, credit check fees and loan origination costs.